 - North America (North America (excluding North America Sage Intacct) and North America Sage Intacct)

 - Central and Southern Europe (Central Europe, France and Iberia)

 The remaining operating segments of Africa and the Middle East, Asia (including Australia) and Latin America do not meet the quantitative thresholds for presentation as separate reportable segments under IFRS 8, and so are presented together and described as International.
-They include the Group’s operations in South Africa, UAE, Australia, Singapore, Malaysia and Brazil.
+They include the Group’s operations in South Africa, Australia, Singapore, Malaysia and Brazil.

 The reportable segments reflect the aggregation of the operating segments for Central Europe, France and Iberia, and also of those for North America (excluding North America Sage Intacct) and North America Sage Intacct.
 In each case, the aggregated operating segments are considered to share similar economic characteristics because they have similar long-term gross margins and operate in similar markets.
 Central Europe, France and Iberia operate principally within the EU and the majority of their businesses are in countries within the Euro area.
 North America (excluding North America Sage Intacct) and North America Sage Intacct share the same North American geographical market and therefore share the same economic characteristics.